 Plants & Soils 3 - Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
-Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
+The display should demonstrate an understanding of environmental and internal factors that affect plant growth.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.